 The people who call Marengo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marengo residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Marengo include German, Irish, English, Dutch, and French.
+Important ancestries of people in Marengo include German, Irish, English, Dutch, and Scots-Irish.

 The most common language spoken in Marengo is English.
 Other important languages spoken here include Spanish and Polish.